dotGrix/ARC/README.md

 ## BIN
 With a node selected, this will ask for raw binary you wish to replace the selected node with.
 Once chosen, it will inject and replace the previous archive file with the new   one.
 This can be equated to importing an uncompressed archive.

+<br /><br /><br /><br />
+# Utility (Context Menu)

+## Rename Header
+Selecting a valid container or binary archive, this will open a new window with your object data.
+From here this allows you to rename/modify the pre-existing archive.
+This is useful when modding with EPK8 archives.

+## Extract Texture(s)
+With a binary archive selected that has the name '0014', this will prompt you for two locations.
+The first location is where you wish to store the extracted textures, and the second is the tx archive that contains the textures.
+Arc will then uncompress, convert and extract the textures to your chosen location.

+## Apply Muscle
+NOT YET IMPLEMENTED

+<br /><br /><br /><br />
 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.